We Can Do It!: Westinghouse Electric

 In 1942, Miller was hired by Westinghouse Electric's internal War Production Coordinating Committee, through an advertising agency, to create a series of posters to display to the company's workers.
 The intent of the poster project was to raise worker morale, to reduce absenteeism, to direct workers' questions to management, and to lower the likelihood of labor unrest or a factory strike.
 Each of the more than 42 posters designed by Miller was displayed in the factory for two weeks, then replaced by the next one in the series.
 Most of the posters featured men; they emphasized traditional roles for men and women.
-One of the posters pictured a smiling male manager with the words "Any Questions About Your Work? ...
+One poster depicted a smiling male manager with the words "Any Questions About Your Work? ...
 Ask your Supervisor."

 No more than 1,800 copies of the 17-by-22-inch (559 by 432 mm) "We Can Do It!" poster were printed.
 It was not initially seen beyond several Westinghouse factories in East Pittsburgh, Pennsylvania, and the midwestern U.S., where it was scheduled to be displayed for two five-day work weeks starting Monday, February 15, 1943.
 The targeted factories were making plasticized helmet liners impregnated with Micarta, a phenolic resin invented by Westinghouse.
 Mostly women were employed in this enterprise, which yielded some 13 million helmet liners over the course of the war.
 The slogan "We Can Do It!" was probably not interpreted by the factory workers as empowering to women alone; they had been subjected to a series of paternalistic, controlling posters promoting management authority, employee capability and company unity, and the workers would likely have understood the image to mean "Westinghouse Employees Can Do It", all working together.
 The upbeat image served as gentle propaganda to boost employee morale and keep production from lagging.
 The badge on the "We Can Do It!" worker's collar identifies her as a Westinghouse Electric plant floor employee; the pictured red, white and blue clothing was a subtle call to patriotism, one of the frequent tactics of corporate war production committees.